 The Woodmen of Arden is a private, all-male, honorary society of longbow archers, founded in 1785.
 They practice “clout shooting”—long distance, 100 yards—at a circular target of 31 inches with a black centre, laid out on the ground, a tradition which comes from the ancient use of archery in battle.
 Each August they have an annual festival, The Wardmote, and all wear their signature green tailcoats, white trousers, green tie, and cream weskit.
-Shooting these bows, by the way, require great strength.
-Membership always numbers 80, by invitation only, and the famous Sherlockian actor Jeremy Brett was a member.
-He once said he target practiced from his penthouse terrace in Clapham Common, using a target he set up across the street at the base of a tree in The Common, but only at dawn, before anyone was about.
+Shooting these bows, by the way, requires great strength.
+Membership always numbers 80, by invitation only, and included the famous Sherlockian actor Jeremy Brett.
+He once said he target practiced from his the terrace of his penthouse in Clapham Common, using a target he set up across the street at the base of a tree in The Common—but only at dawn, before anyone was about.

 Link to The Woodmen: https://www.archerylibrary.com/books/badminton/docs/chapter15/chapter15_1.html

 The men’s tennis shoes sported by Dillie in this chapter would have looked like one of these and would have been noticeably different from typical women’s shoes.

 Playing tennis during this time was mostly done in cotton clothes which closely resembled regular summer streetwear.